jxsl13/ocrmypdf-watchdog/README.md

-# OCRmyPDF-watchdog
+# ocrmypdf-watchdog

-Is the combination of two projects that both seem not to yet work as intended on my Synology NAS.
-The Synology NAS provides a `scans/user` directory that gets the scanned PDFs.
-All users currently get their own container that does the optical image recognition.
-The user is supposed to be able to see his OCR'ed documents in their respective `/homes/user/Drive/Documents` directory.
-The problems that need to be tackled are the ownership and usergroups that those resulting files get when put into those Synology Drive folders.
+This is a wrapper around the python ocrmypdf toolkit that runts in a docker container.

-## Inspirating projects
+## Requirements

-- reactive, kind of interrupt based approach in Node.js: https://github.com/pedropombeiro/OCRmyPDF-watchdog/tree/master-watchdog
-- proactive, polling approach written in Go: https://github.com/bernmic/ocrmypdf-watchdog

-The ractive approach should in theory use less CPU and should only get going when the scan directories actually contain a new legitimate PDF file.
+- `docker`

 ## Setup

-Modify the `docker-compose.yml` file to have your needed volumes mounted to the correct host directory and `PUID`(UID of the output file) as well as the `PGID` (GID of the output file) set to the owner of the `/homes/user/Drive/Documents` folder.
+Modify the `docker-compose.yml` file to have your needed volumes mounted to the correct host directory and `PUID`(UID of the output file) as well as the `PGID` (GID of the output file) set to whatever your user's uid/gid are.

-Afterwards you simply need to run inside this directory:
+## Startup

 ```shell
 make